timohausmann/quadtree-js/README.md

-# quadtree-js
+# quadtree-js Hitman Branch

-## Note: this is an experimental branch.
-See examples/add_update_remove.html and [issue 3](https://github.com/timohausmann/quadtree-js/issues/3) for more information.
+Note: this is an experimental branch.
+See the [example](http://timohausmann.de/quadtree.js/hitman/) and [issue 3](https://github.com/timohausmann/quadtree-js/issues/3) for more information.